 - And when you’re not speaking or listening, simply have an awareness of His presence and of His angels.

-- Let your mind meditate on Christ on the Cross, Christ in the sanctuary, and of heaven/eternity.
+- Let your mind meditate on Christ on the cross, Christ in the sanctuary, and of heaven/eternity.
 Also, meditate on how Christ would live His life in you.

 CE 57.1; 3SP 168.1; ST 12/8/1890, par.
 3

 - Discern the Christ‘s body in every meal, partaking of His life that is in your food as a shadow of His spiritual life; this principle also applies to drinking water, breathing fresh air, and absorbing sunshine, since the life of God is in it all.

 1 Corinthians 11:29; DA 660.3; Ed 197.5.

 - Bless mankind and to be one with your brothers and sisters in Christ, thus fulfilling Christ‘s prayer and will for you.

 5T 633.3; 20MR 343.4; 15MR 88.2

 This is all in addition to having formal prayers at your evening, morning, and midday worship times, if not also at the third and ninth hours, where you kneel and pray with uplifted hands and eyes, entering the Most Holy Place by faith to meet with the King of Kings, with all solemn reverence.
 During the day, it is instead like sending telegrams via the angels, thus not requiring you to pray in the same formal manner.
 Your prayers might often be very short sentences that you dart off, or even a few words you speak to your own soul in the spirit of prayer as the psalmist did.